 Winnipeg Home Services offers the broadest array of air conditioning systems in the area.
-Air Conditioners are a great option to cool your home.
 With today's high-efficiency equipment you can make your cooling dollars stretch further than they ever could have before.
-Call today and schedule a consultation to see what a new Air Conditioner can do for you.
+Call today and schedule a consultation to see what a properly fitted, new Air Conditioner can do for you.

 An air conditioner can change the temperature, humidity or general quality of the air.
 More specifically, an air conditioner makes your home cooler, by drawing heat energy out of the house and transferring that heat to the outdoors, then replacing the air inside your home with cooler air.

 The air conditioner in a central heating and cooling system provides cool air through ductwork inside your home, by providing a process that draws out the warm air inside, removing its heat.
 In a split system, the compressor condenses and circulates the refrigerant through the outdoor unit, changing it from a gas to a liquid.
 The liquid is then forced through the indoor evaporator coil or cooling compartment.
 The indoor unit’s fan circulates the inside air to pass across the evaporator fins.
 The evaporator’s metal fins exchange the thermal energy with the air around it.
 There, the refrigerant turns from liquid into vapor, removing any heat from the surrounding air.
 As the heat is removed from the air, the air is cooled and blown back into the house.